 Certain states regulate the payment of dividends, loans, or other cash transfers from our regulated subsidiaries to our non-regulated subsidiaries and parent company.
 Such payments may require approval by state regulatory authorities and are limited based on certain financial criteria, such as the entity's level of statutory income and statutory capital and surplus, or the entity's level of tangible net equity or net worth, amongst other measures.
 These regulations vary by state.
-Our state regulated subsidiaries had aggregate regulatory capital of approximately \$18,588 as of December 31, 2019, which exceeded the aggregate minimum regulatory requirements of \$17,762.
-The amount of undistributed dividends from our regulated subsidiaries that may be paid out to our parent without regulatory approval was \$432 as of December 31, 2019.
+Our state regulated subsidiaries had aggregate regulatory capital of approximately \$36,302 and \$18,588 as of December 31, 2020 and 2019, respectively, which exceeded aggregate minimum regulatory requirements of \$20,898 and \$17,762, respectively.
+The amount of undistributed dividends from our regulated subsidiaries that may be paid out to our parent without regulatory approval was \$9,614 and \$432 as of December 31, 2020 and 2019, respectively.